pFedMMA: Personalized Federated Fine-Tuning with Multi-Modal Adapter for Vision-Language Models: Empirical Results

-\textbf{Model Evaluation on Feature \& Label Shifts.} To assess the robustness of pFedMMA under realistic federated learning scenarios, we evaluate its performance under both label shift and feature shift using the DomainNet and Office-Caltech10 datasets.
-In this setting, each domain is divided into two clients using a Dirichlet distribution with $ \beta = 0.3 $, resulting in a total of $8$ clients for DomainNet and $12$ clients for Office-Caltech10.
-The results are summarized in Table \ref{office}.
-Under these challenging heterogeneous settings, traditional methods such as PromptFL and CLIP show limited ability to generalize, with PromptFL achieving only $12.63$ percent average accuracy across Office-Caltech10 and DomainNet.
-In contrast, pFedMMA outperforms all baselines, achieving the highest average accuracy of $31.49$ percent.
-These results highlight the effectiveness and generalization capability of pFedMMA in scenarios with both label and feature heterogeneity, which are common in real-world federated applications.
+Fig. \ref{vit16-plot-main} illustrates local and HM accuracy across varying numbers of shots $\{1,2,4,8,16\}$, showing the same performance pattern.
+Detailed results for all datasets are provided in Table \ref{tab:vitb16-appenix} in the Appendix.

-\textbf{Evaluation on Personalization.} We further evaluate the personalization capability of pFedMMA on the CIFAR-10 and CIFAR-100 datasets under a challenging Dirichlet partitioning scheme with $\beta=0.3$ across $100$ clients and $10$ percent client participation per communication round.
-The results are presented in Table \ref{cifar10}.
-Compared to the baseline methods, pFedMMA achieves consistently higher accuracy on both datasets, highlighting its strong ability to adapt to highly non-IID data distributions.
+\textbf{Evaluation on Personalization.} We further evaluate the personalization capability of pFedMMA on CIFAR-10 and CIFAR-100 under a challenging Dirichlet partitioning scheme, varying the concentration parameter $\beta$ across 100 clients with 10\% client participation per communication round.
+The results, summarized in Table \ref{cifar-main}, show that pFedMMA consistently achieves the highest accuracy on both datasets, demonstrating its strong adaptability to highly non-IID data distributions.

-\textbf{Learning Curves.} To further investigate the convergence behavior of pFedMMA, we visualize the test accuracy over communication rounds across four representative datasets in Fig \ref{learning_curves}.
-Each method is evaluated under the same federated setup with local training epoch $2$ and communication round $50$.
-As shown, pFedMMA achieves consistently high accuracy and demonstrates stable and fast convergence across all datasets.
-Notably, despite pFedMMA achieving superior generalization on both base and novel classes (as shown in Table \ref{tab:vitb16_2}), its local performance is still comparable to pFedMoAP throughout the training process.
-These results confirm that pFedMMA maintains strong personalization while steadily improving generalization.
+\textbf{Model Evaluation on Feature \& Label Shifts.} To evaluate the robustness of pFedMMA in realistic federated learning scenarios, we examine its performance under both label shift and feature shift using the DomainNet and Office-Caltech10 datasets.
+Following the standard protocol, each domain is split into two clients via a Dirichlet distribution with $\beta=0.5$, yielding 12 clients for DomainNet and 8 clients for Office-Caltech10.
+The results in Table \ref{office-main} show that under these challenging heterogeneous conditions, traditional methods such as CLIP and PromptFL struggle to generalize effectively.
+In contrast, pFedMMA consistently achieves the highest average accuracy across both datasets, highlighting its strong robustness to cross-domain shifts.
+Additional experiments with one or two clients per domain and varying $\beta$ are provided in Tables \ref{office-appendix-1} and \ref{office-appendix-2} in the Appendix.